5 Key Ways Sex Changes for Older Men

 1. Erections become iffy.

 After 45 and certainly by 50, erections rise more slowly and become less firm and reliable.
 Sexual fantasies are no longer enough to raise one.
 Men need fondling, and as they grow older, often increasing amounts of more vigorous stroking.
-It’s disconcerting to lose firmness and suffer wilting from minor distractions—a phone ringing—but these change are normal.
+It’s disconcerting to lose firmness and suffer wilting from minor distractions—a phone ringing—but these changes are normal.
 Unfortunately, many men mistake them for erectile dysfunction (ED) and become anxious that they're nearing the end of the erotic ropes.
 This makes things worse.
 Anxiety constricts the arteries that carry blood into the penis, making erections even less likely.

 In addition, many medical conditions impair erections, accelerate age-related sexual changes, and contribute to ED: obesity, diabetes, heart disease, high cholesterol, high blood pressure, and lack of regular exercise.